 After earning his B.S. in mechanical engineering at Texas A&I University in Kingsville, Texas, John served as a reserve officer in the U.S. Army Security Agency.
 Since then, he has held management and executive leadership positions with Collins/Rockwell, Seco Computer Corporation, Navaco Labs, Gulfdale Properties and other companies.
 His professional and community experience includes service on the boards of several banks, corporations and nonprofits, including the McAllen Boys’ & Girls’ Clubs, the McAllen Medical Center, McAllen Economic Development Corporation, the University of Texas PA Foundation, and the Admiral Nimitz Foundation.

 Erin has degrees in Management and Counseling which she earned from Sam Houston State University and Texas Woman’s University.
 In addition, she also received her MBA from the University of North Texas.
 Erin also worked as a Special Education teacher in Denton, Texas, for 12 years.
 At HVN, Erin puts her organizational and communication skills to good use in coordinating our effort to take care of the growing list of veterans who need hot meals.
 She loves going to movies with her husband and is very proud of her son who recently joined the U.S. Army.
-She also enjoys raising chickens and spending time with her 2 cats, Lolly and Snickers.
+She also enjoys raising chickens and eating lots and lots of eggs.